 The Certificate A1 (Zaświadczenie A1)

 The A1 certificate is a ZUS insurance certificate of an employee delegated to EU countries, confirming social security in Poland during the delegation.
+Certificate A1 gives advantage to pay social insurance in Poland.

 In order to obtain the A1 certificate, the US-3 and Us-54 forms for non-EU citizens must be completed.
 The purpose of obtaining the A1 certificate is to confirm to which social security legislation the employee is subject and to certify that the employee is not obliged to pay contributions in another country.